-How do you spend a 3-day weekend?
-Winter brings long holiday weekends, so don't spend them at home, get out and explore!
-Here are 6 weekend getaways that bring out the best in winter.
+How should you spend a three-day weekend in New York State?
+Winter brings long holiday weekends—don't spend them at home, get out and explore!
+Here are six weekend getaways that bring out the best in winter.

 Known as the Official Home of Winter, downtown Syracuse is the place to be this year.
 Sporting fan or not, Syracuse Basketball is legendary and their games at the Carrier Dome have everyone at the edge of their seats.
-Destiny USA can fill a whole day on its own—check out Pole Position Raceway, WonderWorks and The Amazing Mirror Maze.
-And for the kids, let them find their inner science wiz at the MOST or ice skate on Clinton Square, because whatever you do, 'Cuse is all about winter fun.
+Destiny USA can fill a whole day on its own—check out Pole Position Raceway, WonderWorks, and the Amazing Mirror Maze.
+Let the kids find their inner science wiz at the MOST or ice skate on Clinton Square, because whatever you do, 'Cuse is all about winter fun.

 Do not fear the lake-effect snow you've likely heard about—winter is when this city shines brightest.
-Canalside's revitalization brings out the best in art, food and fun—think ice bikes, skating and free events including artistry courtesy of Albright-Knox.
-When you're going inside, cozy up at Shea's Performing Arts Center where you can catch live musicals, plays and films.
+Canalside's revitalization brings out the best in art, food and fun—think ice bikes, skating, and free events including artistry courtesy of Albright-Knox.
+When it's time to go inside, cozy up at Shea's Performing Arts Center, where you can catch live musicals, plays, and films.

-The exceptional thing about Ellicottville is that it makes winter fun--well, fun--for skiers and non-skiers alike.
-Thrill-seekers get their kicks on Holiday Valley's ski slopes, tubing chutes and mountain coaster.
-While others who prefer the peace and tranquility of the great indoors, find their niche at Oasis Spa, Ellicottville Brewing Co., or any of the art galleries, boutiques and eateries lining downtown.
+The exceptional thing about Ellicottville is that it makes winter fun—for skiers and non-skiers alike.
+Thrill-seekers get their kicks on Holiday Valley's ski slopes, tubing chutes, and mountain coaster.
+While others who prefer the peace and tranquility of the great indoors find their niche at Oasis Spa, Ellicottville Brewing Co., or any of the art galleries, boutiques, and eateries lining downtown.
 And with ski discount packages from the Inn at Holiday Valley, it's safe to say you'll want to stay awhile.